linhdev29/next-ts-base/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+# next-ts-base
+This repository provides a clean and scalable base setup for a Next.js + TypeScript project.
+It comes pre-configured with:
+- ⚡ TailwindCSS for styling
+- ✅ ESLint + Prettier for code quality and formatting
+- 🔒 Husky + Lint-Staged + Commitlint for Git hooks and commit message conventions
+- 📂 A feature-based folder structure for long-term maintainability

+Perfect starting point for frontend teams building modern React applications with Next.js.